 - Combination (dried noodles with soup on the side)

-This dish is not to be confused with phở as it is prepared differently.
-Often times, you’ll find meat toppings such as fish balls, squid, shrimp or crab.
+This dish is not to be confused with phở as it is cooked differently.
+Often, you’ll find meat toppings such as fish balls, squid, shrimp or crab.
 Some places even serve hủ tiếu with spring rolls (my favourite!)

 This Vietnamese noodle soup is not a must try in my opinion, but G♥ wanted to try it and so we did.